Jernus/msa-web-app-2020/README.md

 ## DevOps
-For the DevOps section, I'm using the same GitHub repository(Web App).
+For the DevOps section, I'm using the same GitHub repository(Web App) since I thought it's really useful and helpful to combine two categories.

 - First, I add two branches to the trigger section.
 Therefore, if there any commits and pushes to master or develop branch, the pipeline will start to build and deploy.
 The virtual machine I choose Linux just like the tutorial use.
+Furthermore, in the artifacts part, I add another filter to enable "develop" continuous deployment trigger.

 - Second, I add two variables - rootDir and buildDir - to enhance readability.